-Flipping off the lights when you leave a room and taking faster showers can help you cut a bit off your utility bills each month.
+Flipping off the lights when you exit a room and taking shorter showers can help you shave a bit off your utility bills each month.
 But if you want to see big differences in the efficiency of your home, you’ll need to go beyond lifestyle changes and implement modern upgrades to your fixtures and appliances.

 Investing in technology that saves water and energy presents a trifecta of benefits.
 Not only will these upgrades deliver long-term savings on your monthly bills, they may also increase the value of your property.
 What’s more, Mother Earth will applaud you for lowering your carbon footprint.

-Not sure where to start?
+Not sure what to do first?
 The HVAC and plumbing professionals at Chief/Bauer Service Experts are here to help with some suggestions on energy-efficient upgrades to make around your home.
 Here’s how to make your home work for you.

 Switch to a Tankless Water Heater